Qualities

 Ease of Use

+To make development as easy as possible, the ocrypto API is simple and identical across all platforms.
 Configuration is easy.
 Just answer this question: which instruction set architecture are you targeting?
 For example, the ISA of a Cortex-M4F processor core.
 This determines which assembly files to use.
-No complex configuration space to navigate, in search of optimal runtime behavior!
+No complex configuration space to navigate, no searching by trial and error for the optimal runtime behavior!

 Management of the ocrypto code is simple: